crazoter/My-Docs/docs/markdown/python.md

       * **Reindex** (Change values of the 1st column): `df = df.reindex(col/df2.index,[method=pad/backfill/nearest])`
         * *Conform DataFrame to new index with optional filling logic, placing NA/NaN in locations having no value in the previous index.
 A new object is produced unless the new index is equivalent to the current one and copy=False*
       * **Change index entirely**: `df.set_index('colname',inplace=bool)`.
+        * This is usually done as an interim operation to make naivgating the DF easier, or for using `sort_index()`
         * [Reindex vs set_index](https://stackoverflow.com/questions/50741330/difference-between-df-reindex-and-df-set-index-methods-in-pandas)
       * **Reset index**: `df.reset_index()`
       * **Rename columns**: `df.columns = arr`